Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 One of the trendiest breakfast items in Hawaii is an Acai Bowl.
 And the best (and prettiest) place to get one on the North Shore is Haleiwa Bowls.

-They have 5 different kinds of Acai Bowls, all of which feature fresh tropical fruits and local Hawaiian honey.
+They have 5 different kinds of Acai Haleiwa Bowls, all of which feature fresh tropical fruits and local Hawaiian honey.
 Plus, you can choose additional toppings and botanical supplements.

 4. Visit a Macadamia Nut Farm